-There has been no change in the recognition and valuation basis during the period, however for reporting purposes these items were netted against the corresponding liability in 2016.
+There has been no change in the recognition and valuation basis during the period.

 D.1.2 Deferred tax assets

 Deferred tax assets are the temporary differences arising between the tax bases of assets and liabilities and their carrying amounts under Solvency II or GAAP.
 Deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the balance sheet date and that are expected to apply when the related deferred tax asset is realised or the deferred tax liability is settled.